Amarasiri Peiris: Career

 On 18 May 2014, he performed a solo concert Hanthnata Payana Sanda held at Musaeus College Auditorium, Colombo 7.
 On 11 February 2017, he performed a concert Unmada Sanda at Swarnapali Balika Vidyalaya, Anuradhapura.

+In 2024, Peiris sang a new song 'Ape podi hamuduruwo,' written by Bandara Eheliyagoda and composed by Rohana Weerasinghe, following the passing of Most Venerable Galboda Gnanissara Thero, chief incumbent monk of Gangaramaya Temple.